-As of 1 January 2017, the Performance Benchmark against which Waverton UK Fund's performance is measured is the MSCI United Kingdom All Cap Index which captures large, mid, small and micro capitalisation companies in the UK market.
+The Performance Benchmark against which Waverton UK Fund's performance is measured is the MSCI United Kingdom All Cap Index which captures large, mid, small and micro capitalisation companies in the UK market.
 It is constructed with 779 constituents, covering approximately 99 per cent. of UK investable market capitalisation.